srijagutta875/MoviesApp/README.md

 If you complete the main features of the project you can try out the below features as well.

-**Note:** Just a reminder the additional functionality is just extra practice using the tools we have learned.
-These are not required.
-If you do not reach the stretch goals, don't worry.

 <details>
 <summary>Additional Functionality to be added</summary>